Guides

 Debugging with Nitric

-Here's a quick video demonstrating how to use Nitric's local dashboard for debugging with VS Code:
+Here's a quick video demo of how to use Nitric's local dashboard for debugging with VS Code:

 VS Code Debugging with Nitric Templates

-Nitric's JavaScript and TypeScript templates include pre-made launch.json files that enable seamless debugging in VS Code.
+Nitric's JavaScript and TypeScript templates include launch.json files which enable debugging in VS Code.
+A new project built from one of these templates will contain a directory structure that resembles the following:

 project-root/